ismailchiba/alx-system_engineering-devops/0x14-mysql/README.md

 ~$ mysql -uholberton_user -p -e "SHOW GRANTS FOR 'holberton_user'@'localhost'"
 Enter password:

 +-----------------------------------------------------------------+
 | Grants for holberton_user@localhost                             |
 +-----------------------------------------------------------------+
 | GRANT REPLICATION CLIENT ON *.* TO 'holberton_user'@'localhost' |
 +-----------------------------------------------------------------+

+## 2. Quite an experience to live in fear, isn't it?
+### 1. Create replca for database
+#### create a replca user:
+-The name of the new user should be replica_user, with the host name set to %, and can have whatever password you’d like.
+-replica_user must have the appropriate permissions to replicate your primary MySQL server.
+-holberton_user will need SELECT privileges on the mysql.user table in order to check that replica_user was created with the correct permissions.